TheArturthur/CoppermindScraper/Cosmere/Reshi Isles.md

 The Reshi worship Tai-na as their gods.
 They believe that the Tai-na approve of boldness and respect and interpret the movements of the Tai-na as divine will.
 They also believe that everything in life serves the same purpose of pleasing the [[Tai-na\|Tai-na]].
 They use bundles of fruit as offerings.
 They appear to observe taboos regarding discussion of the spren that inhabit Tai-na.
+Vorin people describe them as being "pagans among pagans", due to their separation from the Vorin faith.

 ### Clothing
 Reshi standard clothing includes colorful wraps leaving the shoulders bare as well as tassels.
 Some Reshi also wear their hair in two long braids.
 Reshi are also known to wear hair ornaments such as ribbons.
 Swimmers like to walk about unclothed.
 In parts of the Reshi Isles, some women don't even wear tops due to the hot weather.
 The king of an island is dressed in full bright voluminous robes.
 Clothing makes some use of carapace, particularly on armor.
+It is common for men and women to wear their hair in one or more braids.

 ### Live Stock
 The Reshi paint their chulls' shells.
 One can identify what island a Reshi chull handler is from by the colors and patterns on their chulls' shells.